top of page

 • Do I Have to Buy My Marijuana from One of the Cannabis Dispensaries in Virginia?

 To be protected under the Virginia Medical Marijuana Act, your marijuana must be labeled from one of the Virginia cannabis dispensaries.
+Learn more about buying medical marijuana in Virginia.

 • Where Are Dispensaries Located in Virginia?
 Are There Dispensaries Near Me?